 |ACT Math 25th||22|

 |ACT Composite 25th||23|

 |Average ACT Score||26|

 What are the ACT requirements for prospective students to get into UC Riverside?

 Admission data indicates that UC Riverside regularly accepts students with ACT's of 23 and above.
 Successful applicants typically send ACT scores in the top 32 percent nationally.
 We estimate the school accepting minimum ACT composite scores around 20 in some instances.
 Prospective students submitting an ACT composite of 26 or higher should be in the upper half of applicants - and students with a 29 and above have very competitive chances.
+The school ranks #24 in California for highest average ACT composite score.
 51 percent of applicants submit ACT scores to University of California Riverside.

 |ACT Score||Competitiveness||Admission Chances|

 |29 and Above||Good||>69%|